-Old enough to remember the event, I saw the home run live on Monday Night Baseball (a stable of the NBC sports schedule in the 1970s).
+Old enough to remember the event, I saw the home run live on Monday Night Baseball (a staple of the NBC sports schedule in the 1970s).
 Seeing the location for myself brought the moment back as if it just occurred.
-It was heartening that the Braves and MLB has the foresight to maintain the historic site.
+It was heartening that the Braves and MLB had the foresight to maintain the historic site.

 Just outside Turner Field were a number of statues commemorating various legendary Braves.
 Hammerin’ Hank, Phil Niekro, and Warren Spahn stood outside the ballpark, immortalized in bronze at entrance gates around the park.

 After walking around the ballpark for about 30 minutes, we decided to go inside to get a better look at the park in the day time.
 As we found yesterday, the lower level concourse of Turner Field was continuous, which allowed to take pictures of the entire ballpark.
 A better look at the park reinforced my original impression; Turner Field was a typical MLB stadium.
 Built originally as an Olympic venue, by today’s standards the seating capacity is huge (nearly 50,000).
 Almost by definition, a stadium with that capacity cannot have the same intimacy of some of the smaller ballparks built within the past 20 years.
 The seating area is also more recessed that most newer parks, which made sitting in the lower levels seem further away.